Copeland Fund for Independent Study

 - to pay for registration at a major conference specific to an I.S. topic;

 - to purchase supplies and small items of equipment, with the understanding that these become the property of the College; and

 - to support other efforts central to enhancement of the senior project.

 These grants are highly competitive.
 Students interested in applying for Copeland funds should discuss their needs carefully with their advisors and complete the online Copeland Fund Application.
 You can view a PDF version (.pdf) of the Copeland Fund Application prior to completing the online form.
 The application asks you to describe your senior project, explain how assistance from the Copeland Fund will aid in the successful completion of your project, and provide an estimate of your proposed expenses from the fund.
 The application must include a statement from your advisor.

-All grants from the Copeland Fund will be determined by a faculty committee that consists of Stephanie Strand (Biology), Lisa Wong (Music), Shannon King (History), Phil Mellizo (Economics), and John Barnard (English).
+All grants from the Copeland Fund will be determined by a faculty committee that consists of Cody Leary (Physics), Lisa Wong (Music), Christa Craven (WGSS), Don Goldberg (Communication), and Bridget Milligan (Art and Art History).

 We encourage you to consider applying for assistance from the Copeland Independent Study Fund in support of your senior project.